 What Dreams May Come is a lofty movie that tackles big topics like heaven, suicide, the loss of a child, and the idea of soulmates.
 When it was released in 1998, Robin Williams was coming off of his Oscar-winning performance in Good Will Hunting, and Cuba Gooding Jr. was a well-known name due to his Oscar-winning performance in Jerry Maguire.
 The movie seemed to have all the elements: big names, incredible visuals, heart-wrenching drama, and it was all based on a best-selling novel.
 It seemed like this movie deserved at least one more chance.
 Here is my 2017 review of the late-90s drama (with lots of spoilers):

+Almost from the beginning, the movie seemed more meaningful because of Robin Williams’ suicide in August of 2014.
+I didn’t personally shed a tear the first time I saw the film; however, this time, I was sure I would cry a river.
 It begins as a story about a very special, very connected marriage that fully embraces the idea of soulmates.
-And, being very aware of the premise of the film, I knew what was coming and I had the tissues ready.
+And, being very aware of the film’s premise, I knew what was coming, so I had the tissues ready.
 I knew Annie and Chris would suffer the loss of their children, I knew Annie would struggle in an institution for a bit, and I knew that before the first third of the movie was over… Chris would die.

-So, yeah… don’t watch this one again, leave it in the past.
-The visuals are beautiful and overall the story is a lovely concept.
-I can see how the plot would make for a great novel, but it doesn’t work as a movie in my opinion.
-The film felt disjointed at times and, after about the halfway mark, I was just watching for the sake of finishing.
+So, yeah, don’t watch What Dreams May Come again; leave it in the past.
+The visuals are beautiful, and overall the story is lovely.
+I can see how the plot would make for a great novel, but it doesn’t work as a movie, in my opinion.
+The whole film felt disjointed at times, and after about the halfway mark, I was just watching for the sake of finishing.